stefanhuber1993/worm_like_chain/README.md

 ![IntroPlot](intro.png)

 ## Description
-Simulates a bundle of $n$ Worm-Like-Chains with a defined Persistence Length $p$ and a contour length $L$.
+Simulates a bundle of _n_ Worm-Like-Chains with a defined Persistence Length _p_ and a contour length _L_.

 ## Dependencies
 numpy, scipy, matplotlib